-- our financial condition and rating; - our future structure, organization, and the level of government support for the company; - whether we are in conservatorship or receivership; - any increase or decrease in the level of governmental commitments to engage in market purchases of our certificates; - the method, frequency and complexity of calculating principal or interest on the mortgage loans or the certificates;

-- the age of the mortgage loans in the pool; - the outstanding principal balance of the mortgage loans in the pool; - the prepayment features or other characteristics of the mortgage loans in the pool; - the availability of current information about the mortgage loans in the pool; - the outstanding principal amount of certificates of that issuance and other issuances with similar features offered for resale from time to time; - the minimum denominations of the certificates; - any significant reduction in our securitization volume due to a decline in mortgage loan originations by our principal lenders and mortgage loan sellers that have experienced liquidity or other major financial difficulties; - any legal restriction or tax treatment that limits demand for the certificates; - the availability of comparable securities; - market uncertainty; - the level of interest rates generally, the volatility with which prevailing interest rates are changing, and the direction in which interest rates are, or appear to be, trending; and - the financial condition and rating of the mortgage loan seller and the direct servicer of the mortgage loans backing the certificates.
+- our financial condition and rating; - our future structure, organization, and the level of government support for the company; - whether we are in conservatorship or receivership; - any increase or decrease in the level of governmental commitments to engage in market purchases of our certificates; - the method, frequency and complexity of calculating principal or interest on the mortgage loans or the certificates; - the age of the mortgage loans in the pool; - the outstanding principal balance of the mortgage loans in the pool; - the prepayment features or other characteristics of the mortgage loans in the pool; - the availability of current information about the mortgage loans in the pool; - the outstanding principal amount of certificates of that issuance and other issuances with similar features offered for resale from time to time; - the minimum denominations of the certificates; - any significant reduction in our securitization volume due to a decline in mortgage loan originations by our principal lenders and mortgage loan sellers that have experienced liquidity or other major financial difficulties; - any legal, regulatory or judicial restriction or tax treatment that limits demand for the certificates; - the availability of comparable or complementary securities; - market uncertainty; - the level of interest rates generally, the volatility with which prevailing interest rates are changing, and the direction in which interest rates are, or appear to be, trending; - the availability of certificate hedging and financing alternatives, which may be limited, restricted or more costly at times; and - the financial condition and rating of the mortgage loan seller and the direct servicer of the mortgage loans backing the certificates.

-A reduction in or end to the Federal Reserve's acquisition of agency mortgage-backed securities could adversely affect our business, results of operations, financial condition, liquidity and net worth and reduce demand for our mortgage-related securities.
+Actions by the Federal Reserve could adversely affect our business, results of operations, financial condition, liquidity and net worth and reduce demand for our mortgage-backed securities.

-In recent years, the Federal Reserve has purchased a significant amount of mortgage-backed securities issued by us, Freddie Mac and Ginnie Mae.
-The Federal Reserve began to taper these purchases in January 2014 and concluded its asset purchase program in October 2014.
-From October 2014 through September 2017, the Federal Reserve maintained a policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities in agency mortgage-backed securities; therefore, it continued to purchase a significant amount of agency mortgage-backed securities.
-In October 2017, the Federal Reserve initiated the balance sheet normalization program the Federal Open Market Committee described in June 2017.
-Under this program, the Federal Reserve's securities holdings will be gradually reduced by decreasing reinvestment of principal payments from those securities.
-We expect the Federal Reserve's balance sheet normalization program likely will result, in the longer term, in increases in mortgage interest rates and a widening of mortgage spreads, which could adversely affect our business volume and reduce demand for our MBS, including the certificates offered by this prospectus, which could adversely affect the price of those securities.
+After a period of years during which the Federal Reserve purchased a significant amount of mortgage-backed securities issued by us, Freddie Mac and Ginnie Mae, the Federal Reserve began to taper these purchases in November 2021 and concluded its asset purchase program in March 2022.
+The Federal Reserve's policy toward the investment in mortgage-backed securities and sales of mortgage-backed securities by the Federal Reserve could result in increases in mortgage interest rates, adversely affect our business volume, and reduce demand for our MBS, including the certificates offered by this prospectus, which could adversely affect the price of those securities.